CESNET/du-docs/docs/security.md

 Note that the `hosts` and `secretName` are the same as in the original ingress.
-The only thing that needs to be changed in the file is all occurences of `ingress-name`, replace them with the name of your ingress and apply the file.
+The only thing that needs to be changed in the file is all occurences of `ingress-name` and `hostname`, replace them with the name of your ingress and web page URL and apply the file.

-With all the changes applied your webiste is now secured with the e-infra's SSO service.
+With all the changes applied, your webiste is now secured with the e-infra's SSO service.